FLAMEGPU/FLAMEGPU2-docs/src/guide/host-functions/interacting-with-environment.rst

 Environment Properties
 ----------------------

-Host functions can both read and update environment properties using :func:`setProperty()<flamegpu::HostEnvironment::setProperty>` and :func:'getProperty()<flamegpu::HostEnvironment::getProperty>' respectively.
+Host functions can both read and update environment properties using :func:`setProperty()<flamegpu::HostEnvironment::setProperty>` and :func:`getProperty()<flamegpu::HostEnvironment::getProperty>` respectively.

 Unlike agent functions, host functions are able to access environment property arrays in a single transaction, rather than individually accessing each element.
 Otherwise, the syntax matches that found in agent functions.